 Author’s Note: I decided to re-write and re-publish this post because as I have mentioned before I have and still do at times get distracted by “outside” success.
 To be more specific, sometimes I get too caught up in the numbers game.

 This situation particularly bothers me when I see people that are so caught up in having public displays of success that they resort to cheating and or faking their success.
 Sadly this phenomenon is all too common.

 I hope that this post helps refresh everyone’s memory as to the true path to success.

-Based on post originally written by Seth Godin
+Based on the post by Seth Godin